From city-level taxes NYC can enact to state-level asks requiring Albany. Includes the Invest in Our New York campaign bills.

 Each proposal has a case for and against.
 Here they are, side by side.

-Only hits income above $1M — doesn't touch anyone earning less.
+Only hits income above $1M — doesn't touch anyone earning less (S.8577/A.8953).
 NYC millionaires already pay ~41% of the city's entire income tax bill.
 Massachusetts passed a similar 4% surtax and it dramatically beat revenue projections.
+The bill sponsor estimates ~$4B annually.

-Requires Albany approval — the mayor can't do this alone.
+Requires Albany to pass enabling legislation, then City Council must enact it — two political hurdles, not one.
 NYC already has the highest combined city+state income tax in the country.
 Millionaires are the most mobile taxpayers and can relocate to Florida or Connecticut.

 NY uses single-sales-factor apportionment — companies pay based on what they sell to NY customers, not where offices are.
 Moving HQ to Texas doesn't change the tax bill.
 75% of corporate tax comes from ~500 companies with captive NY customer bases.